Eargo Hearing Aids Review: Costs, Models, and Features

-The rechargeable battery is a lithium-ion battery with Eargo 5 and Eargo 6 and a nickel metal hydride battery with Eargo Neo HiFi and Eargo Max.
+The rechargeable battery is a lithium-ion battery with Eargo 5, 6, and 7.
 All chargers have a lithium-ion battery.

 Eargo offers financing through the company Bread.
-Although monthly rate depends on your credit history and length of the repayment plan, each model can qualify for a rate as low as:
+Although monthly rate depends on your credit history and length of the repayment plan, each model can qualify for financing.